Saturday, 3 September 2011

 Noah dressed as a Creature

 Sometimes those in power are the terrorists themselves.
-Linderman in Heroes advocates the use of a nuclear explosion in New York City to bring people together (and to achieve other desired results) : "a united sense of hope couched in a united sense of fear".
+In Heroes Linderman advocates the use of a nuclear explosion in New York City to bring people together in "a united sense of hope couched in a united sense of fear".

-Fear coming from actual experience can grow larger upon closer scrutiny (dwelling in grief and hate) like the shadow of a menacing shape lit closer and closer.
-It is fuelled by ignorance, by a lack of confidence and by pessimism.
+Fear coming from actual experience can grow larger upon closer scrutiny by grief and hate like the shadow of a menacing shape lit closer and closer.
+It is fuelled by ignorance, by lack of confidence and by pessimism.
+The village, the circus, are magnifying glasses to the rays of fear.

-It is no surprise that those who are immortal or capable of healing in Heroes, such as Adam Monroe, who has seen so much suffering, so many lives come and go. the same chronic illness afflicting mankind, that their pessimism transmogrifies into desperation and misanthropy on a terrifying scale.
-Adam wants to wipe out humanity with a virus and Linderman, as has been discussed, wants to wipe the slate for a new world order.
+Those who are immortal or capable of healing in Heroes, who have seen so much suffering, so many lives come and go, the same chronic illnesses of mind and body afflicting mankind, their pessimism transmogrifies into a desperation and misanthropy of a terrifying order.
+Adam wants to wipe out humanity with a virus and Linderman wants to wipe the slate clean.
 Only a cataclysm will do.
-Claire too, herself (according to Sylar) undying, flirts with militancy and rage in her darkest hours (at one point she stands in front of an oncoming express train having pondered whether she is "even human").
+Claire too, herself (if Sylar is to be believed) undying, flirts with militancy and rage in her darkest hours.

 And hope?
-Can they truly achieve freedom and tolerance?
+Can these lost souls truly achieve freedom and tolerance?

-The natural curiosity and will to be independent of youth are bedfellows of hope.
-They want to dig up secrets and to test limits and it is this lust for discovery and truth, for finding out who they are, that is the motor for both narratives.
-It will look to shatter the skeleton of fear once and for all.
+The curiosity and will to be independent of the young are bedfellows of hope.
+They want to dig up secrets and to test limits and it is this lust for discovery and truth, for finding out who one is, that is the motor for both narratives.
+This search will look to shatter the skeleton of fear once and for all.

-As has been discussed, fear offers children a thrill.
-The boys in The Village stand with their backs to the dark woods and see how long they can go before becoming too scared.
-The young here can achieve baby-step victories over fear, dipping their toes in the water.
-Only Ivy and Claire will eventually dive in, no longer fearful of drowning.
+You see, fear does not imprison children but embolden them.
+The boys in The Village stand with their backs to the dark woods and see how long they can go before they get too scared.
+The young here can achieve baby-step victories over fear, dipping their toes into the water until, on the precipice of adulthood, Ivy and Claire will eventually dive in, having conquered their fear of drowning.

 The younger they are the more optimistic they seem.
 Candace, in Heroes, is a woman who can make you see what she wants you to.
-We are led to believe that she is a fat woman who was most probably bullied and abused.
-She appears to us and the other characters as thin and pretty.
-Candace talks to Micah, a young boy, about the planned nuclear explosion will "heal the world".
-Micah replies defiantly: "I didn't know it was sick".
+We are led to believe that she is a fat woman who has been bullied and abused because of her size.
+She appears to us and the other characters as thin and conventionally pretty.
+Candace tells Micah, a young boy, that the planned nuclear explosion will "heal the world" to which Micah replies defiantly that he "didn't know it was sick".
 In The Village Ivy, blind, says "I see the world, just not as you do".

 So, for these people hidden away physically or hidden away within themselves, is the world good or is it bad?
 That is the pivot upon which their actions swing.
-Can fear be conquered?
+What will happen to me when I step out into the world?
+Will I fall?

 In other words, is it a world worth taking a chance on?

 If I, Claire, am good and hopeful then the world can be too.
 If I, Ivy, have trust and love, then the world will move for that love.
-There are many obstacles for those haunted by loss and those onto whom grudges and insecurities are passed.
+There are many obstacles for those haunted by loss and those saddled with grudges and insecurities.
 But life cannot be retreated from.
 That society you run from will grow around you from under your feet.
 Out of fear came hope.
 In The Village a bloodied knife in Lucius' chest forced courage to the fore.
-In Heroes when her mother burnt the house down Claire needed to be able to heal, she did.
+In Heroes when baby Claire's house burnt down she needed to be able to heal, and she did.
 When Becky, hunted by The Company, hid under the bed and didn't want to be found, she turned invisible.
 When Daphne was struck down by cerebral palsy she was given the gift to run.
 And faster than the wind.

 Your approach and analytical discussion here is fascinating.